Stability and Quasinormal Modes of Black Holes in Conformal Weyl Gravity: thermodynamics

-At this stage, we calculate temperature and entropy of the obtained solutions by using the surface gravity at the event horizon and the Wald entropy formula.
-Then, we will investigate thermal stability of black holes in the coming subsection.
+Here, we calculate temperature and entropy of the Weyl black holes by using the surface gravity at the event horizon and the Wald entropy formula, respectively \cite{Wald}.
+After that, we investigate thermal stability of the black holes.